petretiandrea/petretiandrea.github.io/content/blog/design-distributed-scheduler-1/index.md

 	end
 ```

-Obviously polling every minute implies that the system will handle at most granularity per minute.
-In subsequent designs, I will explore how to implement a system that can handle finer granularity and manage database accesses more efficiently.
+Obviously the polling frequency implies the scheduler granularity.
+For now, let's assume a second granularity even this implies a lot of query on database.
+In subsequent designs, I will explore how to improve the system to avoid too many useless queries (spoiler: using actor-like approach and caching).

 The system seems to be ready to be implemented, but what about horizontal scalability?
 If I want to run multiple instances of schedulers, we led into a concurrency issue. e.g. two different instances try to poll same jobs and send the same events.
 Also, there is no load distribution between instances!